 Are our children developing computer-complementary skills?

-Computational thinking (CT) is the ability to develop a problem-solving methodology that complements computers.
-This project studies the extent to which Swiss students are able to do so, and develops tools to measure these skills.
+Computational thinking is the ability to develop a problem-solving methodology that complements computers.
+The project studies the extent to which Swiss schoolchildren are able to do so, and develops tools to measure these skills.

 Background

-Computational thinking is the ability to break down problems into their different parts, to develop solution strategies and to present these in a way that can be understood and executed both by humans and computers.
-Computational thinking is recognized as a central element in various national and cantonal education strategies.
-Unfortunately, very few tools are available to measure the impact of the implemented measures.
+Computational thinking is the ability to break down problems into their different parts, to develop solution strategies and to present them in a way that can be understood and executed both by humans and computers.
+Computational thinking is recognised as a central element in various national and cantonal education strategies.
+Up to now, very few tools have been available to measure the impact of the implemented measures.

 Aim